RoelCrabbe/Custify-React/README.md

 Custify is a modern customer relationship management (CRM) platform designed with simplicity and efficiency in mind.
 Unlike traditional, bloated CRM systems, Custify focuses on providing essential customer management features with real-time interactions and a clean, intuitive interface.

-This frontend works seamlessly with the [Custify TypeScript Backend](https://github.com/RoelCrabbe/Custify-TypeScript) to deliver a complete CRM solution.
+This frontend works seamlessly with the [Custify TypeScript Backend](https://github.com/RoelCrabbe/Custify-TypeScript) and [Custify WebSocket Server](https://github.com/RoelCrabbe/Custify-WebSocket) to deliver a complete CRM solution.

 ### ✨ Key Features